-We help people with disabilities to learn training techniques that build strong trusting relationships with their service dogs in training.
-Dogs selected as service dogs are sensitive, intelligent beings who are assisting their humans to live a fulfilled life.
+We have been online helping people with disabilities to learn training techniques that build strong trusting relationships with their service dogs in training since 2015.
+Our free assistance dogs videos and blog date back to 2008.
+Dogs selected as service dogs are emotional intelligent beings who are assisting their humans to live a fulfilled life.
 As sensitive animals, we want to cultivate learning as a positive, motivating experience, not one where avoidance of corrections adds to an already difficult job.
-We use positive, ethical training approaches with both human and dog.
+We use positive, ethical training approaches with both human and dog and teach handlers to be able to read and respond appropriately to their dog's communication.
 In our philosophy, the human partner is responsible for the emotional and physical well-being of their service dogs and provides the training structure and environment that sets up their dogs for success.
 In return, the dog learns to function as a willing and eager partner to assist his or her human at home, in public access situations and life.

 "Building owner trained service dog teams with trust and confidence to navigate life together."

 SDTI Founder, Online and In-person Instructor - Donna Hill B.Sc.
 B.Ed.

 A forerunner in the dog training field, Donna stays at the cutting edge of training, teaching and presentation skills.
 She was offering online dog training when others were skeptical of it's effectiveness.
 She is known for her high quality ethical training for both people and dogs.